quicwg/base-drafts/draft-ietf-quic-qpack.md

 : 0x06

 Description:
-: QPACK failed to decompress a frame and cannot continue.
+: QPACK failed to interpret an instruction and cannot continue.

 --- back